Modernly designed loft bathroom in Scarcliffe

 What kind of attic conversions are there?

 A dormer attic conversion is an extension that protrudes from the slope of the roof.
 Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
-They are suitable for practically any house with a sloping roof.
+They are suitable for basically any house with a sloping roof.

 How long does a Loft Conversion in Scarcliffe take?